 Cheap fashion has fundamentally changed the way most Americans dress.
 Stores ranging from discounters like Target to traditional chains like JCPenny now offer the newest trends at unprecedentedly low prices.
 And we have little reason to keep wearing and repairing the clothes we already own when styles change so fast and it’s cheaper to just buy more.

 Cline sets out to uncover the true nature of the cheap fashion juggernaut.
 What are we doing with all these cheap clothes?
-And more important, what are they doing to us, our society, our environment, and our economic well-being? (courtesy of Powell’s Books)
+And more importantly, what are they doing to us, our society, our environment, and our economic well-being? (courtesy of Powell’s Books)

 “Conscious Business: How to Build Value through Values” by Fred Kofman

 Consciousness is the main source of organizational greatness.
 Conscious business, explains Fred Kofman, means finding your passion and expressing your essential values through your work.
-A conscious business seeks to promote the intelligent pursuit of happiness in all its stakeholders.
+A Conscious Consumer business seeks to promote the intelligent pursuit of happiness in all its stakeholders.
 It produces sustainable, exceptional performance through the solidarity of its community and the dignity of each member. (courtesy of Powell’s Books)

 Happy reading and stay safe!